dorjoy03/tinyvmm/README.md

 ## tinyvmm
 tinyvmm is a very tiny vmm for x86 linux to run a x86 linux kernel bzImage in a VM and print the kernel logs to the vmm process's stdout.
-It only emulates a minimal ttyS0 serial console to be able to redirect the kernel logs to stdout.
+It only emulates a ttyS0 serial console (NS16450 UART) to be able to redirect the kernel logs to stdout.

 ## Usage
 `tinyvmm --kernel=kernel_path [--intird=initrd_path, --cmdline=kernel_cmdline]`